apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mark Meadows' bid to move election interference charges to federal court met with skepticism by three-judge panel**
+**Study reveals which style of drinking is the most likely to cause liver disease**

-You can read more about it [here](https://www.cbsnews.com/news/mark-meadows-move-election-interference-charges-federal-court/).
+You can read more about it [here](https://nypost.com/2023/12/16/lifestyle/study-findings-about-binge-drinking/).

 ## Requirements
 - Python 3.8